-- When fishing with a setline, you must be within 100 yards of the surface or the bank of water you're fishing from. - One end of your setline must be attached to a non-moving object that is not attached to a fishing pole.
-Your setline must also have a legible tag attached to it that includes your name, address and setline permit number. - While fishing with a setline, you can also fish with up to two fishing poles.
+- You may not fish with more than one setline. - A setline may not contain more than 15 hooks. - When fishing with a setline, you must be within 100 yards of the surface or the bank of water you're fishing from. - One end of your setline must be attached to a non-moving object that is not attached to a fishing pole.
+Your setline must also have a legible tag attached to it that includes your name, address and setline permit number. - · While fishing with a setline, you can also fish with up to two fishing poles.